p2k3m/ResumeForge/README.md

 ### Accessing the ResumeForge portal

 The SAM template deploys the API and a CloudFront distribution that forwards requests straight to API Gateway.
-The distribution’s default root object is `/healthz`, so opening the raw CloudFront domain or the API Gateway invoke URL in a browser returns a JSON health payload.
+Visiting the raw CloudFront domain now renders a lightweight HTML portal served directly by the API’s root route, so candidates can upload their CV, provide the job description, and receive enhanced documents without any additional hosting.
+The `/healthz` endpoint is still available if you need a JSON health payload.
 CloudFront is configured to let AWS supply the `Host` header expected by API Gateway; forwarding the viewer’s `Host` would cause API Gateway to reject the request with a 403 because the CloudFront hostname is not mapped to the stage.
 If you omit the stage segment (for example, visiting `https://<api-id>.execute-api.<region>.amazonaws.com/`), API Gateway responds with `{"message":"Forbidden"}` because no resource matches that path.
-The React “portal” UI is not published automatically.

-To use the portal you have two options:
+If you prefer the full React application you can continue to host it separately:

 1. **Run it locally**
    ```bash